Tribal Success Stories

 SAVE THE DATE – NOV 18 (US) / NOV 19 (NZ), 2021

-Join us for a conversation about the health and healing of our rivers.
+Add to Calendar Join us for a conversation about the health and healing of our rivers.
 Rivers are living entities.
 They embody a life force, spiritual power and authority unto themselves.
 As Indigenous peoples, our relationship with rivers, springs, and oceans is ancestral.
-Our ancestors have left it in our hands to be protectors, caretakers, and stewards of […]
+Our ancestors have left it in our hands to be protectors, caretakers, […]

 Aligning Systems for Health in Tribal Communities

 (22 July 2021) Red Star and its partners from Seven Directions, A Center for Indigenous Public Health based at the University of Washington, are honored to work with five tribal nations to increase capacity and to deepen their understanding of systems – people, processes, and context.
 The launch of our new study, Indigenous Health Systems: […]